 Afton Marsh reed beds dominate the upper reach.
 Creation of the harbour and breakwater in 1843 at Yarmouth did much to change the shape of the lower reaches of the estuary, as did the building of a tidemill and sluice gates in 1793 across the Thorley Brook – the Western Yar’s main tributary.
 The bridge and harbour dominate the estuary mouth.

 Colin Pope from the Isle of Wight Natural History and Archaeology Society has written a fascinating history and has kindly let us have a copy – Marshlands of Freshwater 2016 .

 The technical bits

 The Western Yar is currently classed as ‘Moderate’ quality within the Water Framework Directive.
 This means it is failing, and the aim is to improve.
-The objective set are ‘Moderate’ by 2021 and 2027.
+The objective set are ‘Moderate’ by 2027.
 Improvement measures have a time-lag.
 Click for a fuller explanation.